Cell Culturing Pre-Summit Workshop: Overcoming Challenges, Evolving Technologies & Reaching Scale

 In this session, delegates will break out into groups and work together to discuss potential solutions to a pressing industry problem.
 Each group will then present their findings at the end.

-Ian Schmertzler, CEO, DISPEL
+Speaker: Ian Schmertzler, President, DISPEL

 - With the recent historic approval for cell-cultivated meat in the USA, what does this mean for the future of cell-based foods?